jubaglio/n3loxs/README.md

 [10.1007/JHEP05(2018)028](https://dx.doi.org/10.1007/JHEP(2018)028),
 arXiv:[1802.00833](https://arxiv.org/abs/1802.00833).

-but the user is reminded that many other pappers relevant for the desired process should also be referenced (e.g. LO, NLO, NNLO calculations for example).
+but the user is reminded that many other papers relevant for the desired process should also be referenced (e.g. LO, NLO, NNLO calculations for example).